How to Find Scholarships for College

 Be sure to apply for grants and scholarships in your local community.
 The vast majority of other scholarships come from local organizations that want to help!

--Local Community Foundations: This is a good place to start!
-Locate your community foundation by going to www.cof.org/locator.
+– Local Community Foundations: This is a good place to start!
+Locate yourcommunity foundation and see what is available for you.

 Scholarships in Our Community

-For Kosciusko county (Indiana) residents, the Kosciusko County Community Foundation has more than 70 scholarship funds available for graduating high school seniors, current college students, and non-traditional students.
-For a list of scholarships, eligibility criteria, and how to apply, go to the Kosciusko County Community Foundation website.
+For local Kosciusko county residents, the Kosciusko County Community Foundation has more than 100 scholarship funds available for graduating high school seniors, current college students, and non-traditional students.
+For more information on how to find scholarships, checking eligibility criteria, and how to apply, go to the Kosciusko County Community Foundation website.

 Some Other Helpful Resources

-Fastweb – A free matching scholarship service where they cater to your strengths, interests, and skills.
+Fastweb: A free matching scholarship service that caters to your strengths, interests, and skills.

 Grace College Scholarships

 Have you checked out our amazing merit scholarships and financial aid at Grace?
 Based on your standardized test scores and GPA, you might qualify for some big bucks!
 Find out how to find scholarships unique to Grace College!

-Presidential Scholarship Competition– Every year, Grace invites eligible students to come to campus and participate in a series of written and oral assessments for the chance to win a full-tuition scholarship or 67 other scholarship amounts!
-You must apply to be considered, so if you haven’t done so yet, apply here.
+Presidential Scholarship Days– Every year, Grace invites eligible students to come to campus and interview with faculty and staff for the chance to win a full-tuition scholarship or a variety of other scholarships!
+You must apply to Grace to be considered, so if you haven’t done so yet, apply here.

-International Students- If you are not a U.S. citizen or a permanent U.S. resident, you will be offered at least half off annual tuition costs.
+International Students: If you are not a U.S. citizen or a permanent U.S. resident, you may receive a scholarship for being an international student.
 Click here for more information.